Bruce McLeod (politician): Military

+Farming

 After the war, McLeod farmed sheep at Colyton near Feilding.
 He retired from farming in 1964.

+Politics

-McLeod was appointed a member of the New Zealand Legislative Council on 22 June 1950 as part of the suicide squad nominated by the First National Government in 1950 to vote for the abolition of the Council.
+McLeod joined the National Party in 1936, the year the party was formed.
+Since 1946, he was the chairman of the Manawatu executive.
+He was appointed a member of the New Zealand Legislative Council on 22 June 1950 as part of the suicide squad nominated by the First National Government in 1950 to vote for the abolition of the Council.
 Most of the new members (like McLeod) were appointed on 22 June 1950, and served until 31 December 1950 when the Council was abolished.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

+Family and death

 On 4 April 1928, Margaret Falconer and McLeod married at St Paul's Presbyterian Church in Pahiatua.
 They were to have three sons.
 McLeod died on 6 February 1966.